zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-genres.md

     @Html.Partial("_AlbumListTemplatePartial")

 Next we will add paging support for the ListView.
-This is done using the **Pager** widget.
+This is done by using the **Pager** widget.
 The Pager widget is a separate widget from the ListView, which provides us the flexibility to put the pager controls anywhere on the page.
 In this case, we are actually going to include two pagers, one above and one below the ListView: